DFE-Digital/apply-for-teacher-training/adr/0014-alerting-monitoring.md

 ## Decision

 **We will not add monitoring for low-level system metrics** as we have confidence in Azure (it's been running fine for months now) and we have confidence our current smoke tests and availability tests will pick up major problems.

-If we did find, for example, that memory leakage was at the root of an outage, we would add monitoring for that particular metric.
+There's a small chance that lower-level alerts would alert us sooner.
+However, they increase the chance of false positives and over-alerting.

+We're choosing symptom-based monitoring over caused-based monitoring, as [described by the Google SRE handbook](https://docs.google.com/document/d/199PqyG3UsyXlwieHaqbGiWVa8eMWi8zzAn0YfcApr8Q/edit).

 **We will continue to be alerted in Slack** for service availability and Sentry exceptions, and we will continue to improve our smoke tests